JonScottE/Team-Awesome-Pants/README.md

 During a bear market, which of the following asset classes acts as a leading indicator for other asset classes?
 </br></br>
 Subquestion: is there a strong enough correlation between the top 100 cryptos by marketcap (excluding BitCoin) and just Ethereum, where it makes sense to just use Ethereum price data.
-Further analyze the correlation between ADA (crypto) and JPM (bank).

 # Data to be used
  <a href="https://trends.google.com/trends/?geo=US">Google Trends </a></br>